-With a little help from the experts, we’ve compiled a list of the best beard trimmers today that’ll help keep the rugged masculine look sans the stranded-on-an-island one.
+With a little help from the experts, we’ve compiled a list of the best beard trimmers and best stubble trimmers that’ll help keep facial hair looking rugged and masculine, and will make hair trimming easier than ever.

 Beard Trimmer Essentials

-These are the four main factors that will guide you to the right beard trimmer:
+These are the four main factors that will guide you to the right beard or stubble trimmer:

-Beard Length: Most beard trimmers should include adjustable length settings these days.
+Beard Length: Most beard and stubble trimmers should include adjustable length settings these days.
 The incremental levels of adjustment usually increase (become more precise) with the price and are more suited to the discerning bearded man who knows and wants an exacting beard/stubble length every time.

 Know your own beard (long, medium, short, stubble) and choose your trimmer accordingly.
-An expensive trimmer with 25 length settings is pointless if you’re just using the short stubble setting every time – a cheaper one can do the same job.
+An expensive trimmer with 25 length settings is pointless if you’re just using the short 0.5mm stubble setting every time; a cheaper one can do the same job.

-A cordless trimmer which comes with its own charging station provides the best of both worlds.
+A cordless trimmer, which comes with its own charging station provides the best of both worlds.
 It will however take up a bit more luggage space.
-Also note, avoid trimmers with built-in Ni-Cd rechargeable batteries as these have a shorter charging life span than lithium-ion batteries.
-After extensive use and charge cycles, you’ll find that trimmers with built-in Ni-Cd batteries will last 30 seconds before they’re flat.
+Also note, avoid beard or stubble trimmers with built-in Ni-Cd rechargeable batteries as these have a shorter charging life span than a lithium ion battery.
+After extensive use and charge cycles, you’ll find that beard or stubble trimmers with built-in Ni-Cd batteries will last 30 seconds before they’re flat; AKA horrible battery life.